 The OMERO pyramid generation process should be considered as deprecated and instead it is recommended that users avoid these issues by converting their data to pyramidal OME-TIFF files before importing into OMERO.
-A number of suitable tools are available such as bioformats2raw & raw2ometiff, bfconvert, Kheops, tifffile, aicsimageio, libvips and QuPath.
+A number of suitable tools are available such as bioformats2raw & raw2ometiff, bfconvert, Kheops, tifffile, aicsimageio, libvips and OuPath.

-Large images with floating-point pixel data
+Large floating-point images

-Pyramids of image tiles are currently not generated for images with floating-point pixel data, meaning the imported image will be scrambled if it is over the size threshold mentioned above.
+Pyramids of image tiles are currently not generated for large floating-point pixel type images.

 This primarily affects the following file formats: